dalehenrich/superDoit/README.md

 `superDoit` scripts come in three flavors: [solo](#solo-script), [stone](#stone-script), [topaz](#topaz-script).
 By convention each type of script is identified by a .solo, .stone, .topaz file extenstion, so that users will know how to run and what to expect from the script.

 ### solo script
 solo scripts use a `solo login`, [a special kind of login, which does not require a running Stone.
 This allows a Gem session to start up and execute GemStone Smalltalk code (based on reading from a GemStone extent file), without any connection to a Stone.
 Without a Stone, a solo session is single-user, and changes to persistent objects cannot be committed.
-Solo sessions cannot, for example, run markForCollection in their own environments, nor execute methods that make or restore backups.][Topaz Solo for Scripting]
+Solo sessions cannot, for example, run markForCollection in their own environments, nor execute methods that make or restore backups.][Topaz Solo for Scripting].

-:
+solo scripts start with a `#!/usr/bin/env superdoit_solo` shebang and `<path-to-superDot-git-clone>/bin/superdoit_solo` needs to be in your path:
 ```
 #!/usr/bin/env superdoit_solo
 doit
 ^ 3 + 4
 %
 ```
-start with a `#!/usr/bin/env superdoit_solo` shebang and `<path-to-superDot-git-clone/bin/superdoit_solo` needs to be in your path.
+solo scripts are run against an extent with [Rowan v2.2 installed](#rowan-and-superdoit).

 See [.solo script installation](#solo-script-installation) for additional information about installing a topaz solo extent and product tree.